ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 }
 {% endhighlight %}

-Now we have defined how we want to handle request and how we translate it to a response.
+We have defined how we want to handle requests and how we translate it to a response.
-What we need next is a way to say which requests will be handled by which handler function.
+What we need next, is a way to say which requests will be handled by which handler function.

-In the old way this was done by defining an annotation that defined some parameters to couple for example a path to a method.
+In Spring MVC, this was done by adding an annotation that declared some parameters, for example, to couple a request path to a controller method.
-The functional web framework does this by creating RouterFunctions.
+The functional web framework does this by creating `RouterFunctions`.

 This RouterFunction is a function that takes a `ServerRequest` and returns a `Mono<HandlerFunction>`.
 To choose which requests get handled by which HandlerFunction, Spring again provides us with some builder functions.